By Linda from Bellingham, WA

 There is Reynolds that takes batteries, the other is Ziplock with a hand pump and then the $125 one.
 I have all three, I personally like the Reynolds but I have also used the Ziplock, I feel they are much better than the expensive one & the bags are ziplock & in some cases can be reused.
 It's a personal choice, with Reynolds & Ziplock on the market & very inexpensive, I wouldn't invest in the expensive one.

 I've had a Foodsaver for about 8 years.
 We love it!
 Everything gets resealed and so no "throw away old food".
 I also use it to downsize portions.
 I use the plastic baby bottle bags to make individual portions of snacks as hubby still takes lunch.
 Much cheaper than buying the individual snacks.
 I seal lots of food in mason jars or the empty store bought jars of food, i.e. pickles, mustard, etc. Even gallon pickles jars!
 I also use the mason jars to seal my homemade fruit rollups.
 I dehydrate all kinds of foods, some I powder in the Vitamix and have them for year round use.
 Any fresh vegetable which looks like it's reaching 'retirement age' I dehydrate, powder and use until it's gone.
 I do this with all types of foods.
 My pantry is full of jars with every food imaginable.
 We too have been shopping in our freezer or pantry for over a year.
+We only buy the fresh veggies for salad.
+Vegetable soup, chicken soup base or any other base comes from the pantry.
+A while ago I bought the big container of cashews from Costco, divided them into the baby bottles, freeze them and we're still using them.
+I use a few in a special salad I make for potlucks, and hubby sometimes takes a packet for lunch.
+A year ago we went apple picking and for 10 cents a pound picked a whole lot!
+I sliced, dehydrated and put them in gallon pickle jars.
+We're still eating them.

 I feel my Foodsaver has saved me hundreds over the years.
 I don't use the bags at all really.
 They are out of our budget.
 I still have the 3 rolls which came with the machine 8 years ago.
 I cannot vote enough for the Foodsaver!